Free Webinar: International SEO & Localization with Gianluca Fiorelli, Raquel Gonzalez & Zeph Snapp. Sign up now!

 • Poor (red) - 0 to 49

-So in the example above, only 5% of the page achieved a performance score of 90 to 100.
+So in the example above, only 5% of the pages achieved a performance score of 90 to 100.
 The score of 54 at the top is the average (mean) of all the individual URL performance scores.

 These scores are based ONLY on the URLs that were sampled, and ONLY using Web Vitals metrics.
 Please note that this is in fact different to all the other reports in Sitebulb, which have a score based on the number and type of Hints triggered.
 The performance score is independent of the Hints.